spielhoelle/tommys-assessment-center/README.md

 7. The text of the details is just placeholder content.
 Fill it with the text from the data object.
 Advanced Solution would be with keeping the \n\r acting like a newline/return.
 DuckDuckGo for "innerText"
 8. The searchbar at the top should be required, the placeholder should be "search" and I want to have the value which is currently typed in logged in the console when I press the button (provide a selector in the elements, create a eventlistener for the searchbutton, run this eventlistener once in the constructor)
 9. In line 132 the function argument has "a = {}" inside, what does that mean?
 Make a comment above line 132
-10. If you struggle with the hard tasks, just make it visually more attractive
+10. If you struggle with the hard tasks, just make it visually more attractive and try to complete the layout like in the [real site](https://www.meetup.com/Node-js-Meetup-Berlin/events/242217963/?eventId=242217963)
 11. Provide a few comments in the code to show that you got it.
 If you find bugs - fix them
 12. Push your code to github